Think you are having a heart attack? Call 9-1-1 immediately!

 As with men, women's most common heart attack symptom is chest pain or discomfort.
 But women are somewhat more likely than men to experience some of the other common symptoms, particularly shortness of breath, nausea/vomiting, and back or jaw pain.
 Learn about the warning signs of heart attack in women.

 Learn the signs, but remember this: Even if you're not sure it's a heart attack, have it checked out.
 Minutes matter!
 Fast action can save lives — maybe your own.
 Don't wait – call 9-1-1 or your emergency response number.
+Watch an animation of a heart attack from the American Heart Association.

 Remember: Call 9-1-1 if you believe you are experiencing a medical emergency.